 RCW 28A.230.090 authorizes SBE to establish the state's graduation requirements.
 SBE has established essential credit requirements, a culminating project, and a high school and beyond plan (WAC 180-51-061, WAC 180-51-066, and WAC 180-51-067) as requirements to earn a high school diploma.
 In addition, the Washington State Legislature has established some graduation requirements, including graduation pathway options.
 SBE is responsible for writing rules to implement the graduation pathway options, and to set scores for meeting standard on state assessments and on some of the assessments used as graduation pathway options.

 1. What is the role of the State Board of Education in graduation requirements?

-WAC 180-51-067 requires 3 credits of social studies for graduation for students enrolled in the graduating class of 2016 and beyond.
-This requirement includes 1 credit of US History, 1 credit of Contemporary World History, Geography and Problems (often referred to as Contemporary World Problems or CWP), .5 credit of Civics, and .5 credit of social studies elective.
+Graduation requirement rules (WAC 180-51-067, WAC 180-51-068, and WAC 180-51-210) require three credits of social studies for graduation.
+The requirement includes one credit of US History, one-half credit of Contemporary World History, Geography and Problems (often referred to as Contemporary World Problems or CWP), one-half credit of Civics, and one credit of social studies elective.

-5. What is the required content of the Civics credit required for the graduating class of 2016?
+4. What is the required content of the civics credit?

-RCW 28A.230.093 specifically requires that the content of the civics requirement must include, but not be limited to:
+The content of the civics requirement is outlined in statute in RCW 28A.230.094 and must include, but not be limited to: